bobgott/IOIImport/readme.md

       * XML Item nodes contain detailed information about a Data Dictionary field or lookup
       * Items Will Not contain other Group or Item nodes.
   * Each node in the resultant XML file (*not including the root*) will correspond to a Wiki page and will appear as tree nodes in the DD Wiki navigation bar.
-	* The IOI XML Import file is already structured and in the order as it should appear in the final DD Wiki pages
+	* The IOI XML Import file is structured and in the order as it should appear in the final DD Wiki pages
-  * Confluence Notes for programming import process: [DD Wiki IOI Import Process - Phase 3b](https://goo.gl/XHTlmN)

 ## Other Notes of Importance
-### Copy latest exported xml and wiki stat file
+### Prior to running progra, copy latest exported xml and wiki stat file
-* IOI_Import requires two files created by the RESOConfluenceExporter project.
+* IOI_Import requires two files created by the WikiExporter project.
 They are:
   * Exported XML File: DD Wiki Representation in xml
   * DD Wiki Stat File: Text file listing max id numbers used in Resources, Collections and Lookup Fields

-Last Modification Date: *Oct 26 2017*
+Last Modification Date: *Apr 26 2018*